kyma-project/cloud-manager/docs/ui/README.md

 * `form` - used to define a GUI form when creating a new resource or editing an existing one.
 * `translations` - used to define elements in different languages (English, German, etc.)

-Examples of each part are below
+Examples and important notes of each part are below

-## General
+### General
 ```yaml
 resource:
   kind: GcpNfsVolume